JoshuaThadi/Custom-Terminal/README.md

 <h2>🌟 Custom Terminal 🌟</h2>

-<h4>Transform your terminal into a visually stunning and powerful workspace with Custom Terminal Setup! 🚀 </h4>
+<h4>Transform your terminal into a visually stunning and powerful workspace with Custom Terminal Setup🚀 </h4>

 "This is a guide to customize your terminal setup, transforming it from a boring-looking terminal into an awesome one for Windows, macOS, and Linux.
 Please follow the steps outlined in the provided PDF and README file."